 The MS in Urban & Regional Planning Program are awarded by the Graduate College.
 The MS is offered with or without a thesis.
+Instruction is offered through the School of Planning and Public Affairs.
 The school also offers several Combined Degree Programs in Urban & Regional Planning.

 Applicants must meet the Admission Requirements of the Graduate College and the department offering the degree program (review the department's web site or the General Catalog for departmental requirements).

 Estimated Cost of Attendance